What Is Cat Diarrhea?

-Diarrhea is the rapid movement of ingested material through the intestine, resulting in one or more of the following: increased frequency of bowel movements, loose stools, or increased amount of stool.
+Cat diarrhea is the rapid movement of ingested material through a cat’s intestine, resulting in one or more of the following: increased frequency of bowel movements, loose stools, or increased amount of stool.

 Cats usually don’t have diarrhea, at least not when they’re healthy.
-When it shows up, it's a sure sign of an internal problem, in most cases a digestive problem.
+When it shows up, it's a sure sign of an internal problem, usually with the digestive system.
 If the episode of diarrhea is short, it’s usually not a problem, and might have been caused by something in the food or water.
 As soon as those substances clear the digestive system, your cat should be fine.